 Running a Backup Definition Manually

 To run a Backup Definition on a one-off basis, the Run Now button can be clicked.
-This opens the Run Now wizard with the follow steps:
+This opens a dialog which allows to to select:

 Selecting Run will run the backup with the selected options.
 Run Now backups can be seen in the forecast in the Dashboard page.